georgidanailov/rewardgateway-internship-homework/README.md

 # System Requirements

-This application requires PHP Version 8.0 or later.
+These applications require PHP Version 8.0 or later.